-A.1 Business

-Company Profile
+A.1 Business and Performance Company Profile

-The Company was incorporated in Ireland on 12 February 2002 as a limited liability company.
-On 10 September 2012, the Company re-registered as a Societas Europaea ("SE") having received Irish High Court approval.
+AXIS Re SE (the "Company") was incorporated in Ireland on 12 February 2002 as a limited liability company.
+On 26 November 2007, the Company was approved by the Central Bank of Ireland as a Composite Reinsurance Company, authorized to carry on non-life and life reinsurance business.
+On 10 September 2012 the Company re-registered as a Societas Europaea ("SE") having received Irish High Court approval.